Low-Rank Extragradient Method for Nonsmooth and Low-Rank Matrix Optimization Problems

-Thus, to conclude, standard first-order methods for Problem \eqref{nonSmoothProblem} require in worst case $\Omega(n^3)$ runtime per iteration and/or to store high-rank matrices in memory.
+Thus, to conclude, standard first-order methods for Problem \eqref{nonSmoothProblem} require in worst case $\Omega(n^3)$ runtime per iteration or suffer from worst-case slow convergence rates.

 In the recent works \cite{garberLowRankSmooth, garberStochasticLowRank} it was established that for smooth objective functions, the high-rank SVD computations required for Euclidean projections onto the spectrahedron in standard gradient methods, can be replaced with low-rank SVDs in the close proximity of a low-rank optimal solution.
 This is significant since the runtime to compute a rank-$r$ SVD of a given $n\times n$ matrix using efficient iterative methods typically scales with $rn^2$ (and further improves when the matrix is sparse), instead of $n^3$ for a full-rank SVD.
 These results depend on the existence of eigen-gaps in the gradient of the optimal solution, which we refer to as a \textit{generalized strict complementarity condition}.
 These results also hinge on a unique property of the Euclidean projection onto the spectrahedron.
 The projection onto the spectrahedron of a matrix $\X\in\mathbb{S}^n$, which admits an eigen-decomposition $\X=\sum_{i=1}^n\lambda_i\v_i\v_i^{\top}$, is given by